smxzehvb/unemployment-gap/python/readme.md

   * ruptures
   * matplotlib

-## Development status
+## Development

 This package is a work-in-progress, academic package, and is not guaranteed to be robust.

-This version has been tested with (from anaconda 4.12.0):
+This version has been tested with (from anaconda 4.12.0 for Linux):

   * python==3.9.12
   * IPython==8.2.0